xmannii/crypto-gpt/README.md

    - Obtain an API key from OpenAI.
    - Set the API key as an environment variable named `OPENAI_API_KEY`.
+   - get a rapid api key or any crypto api you want to use , you can edit the fucntion for your needs

 3. Install the required dependencies: